jquery/jquery-migrate/README.md

 `jQuery.migrateVersion`: This string property indicates the version of Migrate in use.

+`jQuery.migrateDeduplicateWarnings`: By default, Migrate only gives a specific warning once.
+If you set this property to `false` it will give a warning for every occurrence each time it happens.
+Note that this can generate a lot of output, for example when a warning occurs in a loop.

 ## Reporting problems

 Bugs that only occur when the jQuery Migrate plugin is used should be reported in the [jQuery Migrate Issue Tracker](https://github.com/jquery/jquery-migrate/issues) and should be accompanied by an executable test case that demonstrates the bug.
 The easiest way to do this is via an online test tool such as [jsFiddle.net](https://jsFiddle.net/) or [jsbin.com](https://jsbin.com).
 Use the development version when you are reporting bugs.